Chapter 3: Crocodile

 Glancing towards the river I saw the small box like engine and the centrifugal pump where it had been dragged almost into the water while Eddie hung on for life.

-For a moment as I considered what to do, it seemed that the world held its breath.
+For a moment as I considered what to do the world held its breath.
 Even the birds were silent.
 There was only the rustle of the leaves as the trees draped their shadows over the corrugated tin roof of the vehicle shed, and spilled the rest onto the thatch of the old storage room.

-The hierarchical protocol of rural African life waited to see if I would speak, say what to do.
+The hierarchical protocol of rural African life waited for me to speak, say what to do.
 I was older than they, and one seldom disrespects age in Africa.
 Even Kings held his silence, as if waiting to see if I could challenge the deference the other two men gave him.

 I remained on my knees looking down at the motionless figure on the blanket, with the three silent men standing over me.

 Here time and urgency are seldom considered when solving problems.
 Why bother?
 Rarely will haste affect the outcome of fate.
 One cannot get an ambulance here five minutes earlier or get to the hospital within half an hour to influence outcomes.
 Kasempa is 150 kilometers away, and Mumbwa 120.
 With the road’s conditions it would be four hours to the minimalistic basics of a clinic.
-Here the medical air rescue service down to the modern efficient hospitals one and a half thousand kilometers away in South Africa, was only for lodge clients.
+Here the medical air rescue service was only for lodge clients.

 There was a serene expression on Eddie’s face.
 His eyes were half open, and clouded with a distant unfocused stare, as if entering a trance.